 As with searching for permanent employment, finding part-time, seasonal or temporary work can be challenging.
 For advice on overcoming those obstacles, we asked a panel of experts to answer the following key questions:

-- What tips do you have for a young person searching for a summer job/internship during the pandemic?
+- What tips do you have for a young person searching for a summer job or internship?

-- What types of summer jobs/internships will best equip young people with the skills and experience they need to secure a full-time career after graduation?
+- What types of summer jobs or internships will best equip young people with the skills and experiences they need to secure a full-time career after graduation?

-- What are the most common mistakes young people make when taking a summer job/internship?
+- What are the most common mistakes young people make when taking a summer job or internship?

 - In evaluating the best cities for summer jobs, what are the top five indicators?